Intelligent-Silicon/AutoUnattend/Microsoft-Windows-Setup.md

 </RunSynchronousCommand>
 ```

 These commands will run a program, which can be most types and shows how to pass command line switches to the program.
-This is where boot-critical drivers and programs can be but the windowsPE pass is too early for installing programs like Notepad++ you want in the final windows installation.
+This is where boot-critical drivers and software can be installed.

 ```
 <RunSynchronousCommand wcm:action="add">